 Career courses are a great way to explore careers and learn strategies for professional development.
 Below is a list of possible career courses at IU Bloomington.
 Make an appointment with your advisor to talk about other courses to help you explore your academic and professional interests.

-Look up courses in iGPS Course Search to read course descriptions and add them to your iGPS Plan.
+Look up courses in your iGPS Plan to read course descriptions and add them to your schedule.

 Open to any major.